agama-project/agama-project.github.io/docs/user/cli.md

 Possible values:

 - `stop`:
-  Stop the installer at the end of the installation but leave the machine running
+  Stop the installation at its end, at the "Congratulations!
+[Reboot]" screen, leaving the backend running
 - `reboot` (default):
   Reboot into the installed system
 - `halt`: